fisicagames/carnot-challenge/README.md

   * 700–709: 🔥 Thermodynamics Teacher
   * 710–719: 🧠 Physics Genius
   * 720+: ⚙️ Nicolas Léonard Sadi Carnot
-* **Limited Switches:** The player can perform up to 9 reservoir switches, with the last switch causing an explosion if it is the hot reservoir.
+* **Limited Switches:** The player can perform up to 9 reservoir switches; a final hot-reservoir switch causes an explosion.
 * **Multilingual:** Native support for Portuguese and English.

 ---